7/25/2024

 Joshua Buchalter

-Hey guys, good morning.
+Hey, guys.
+Good morning.
 Thanks for squeezing me in.
-For my first one, last quarter you were kind enough to give us details and I think you mentioned that there was two months of channel inventory that you wanted to get down and it was running above target.
-I know a lot of it is at EMS and OEMs, but would you mind updating us on maybe where you feel like levels are at entering this quarter and with in particular the down 17% industrial guidance for the third quarter.
+For my first one, last quarter you were kind enough to give us details, and I think you mentioned that there was two months of channel inventory that you wanted to get down, and it was running above target.
+I know a lot of it's at EMS and OEMs, but would you mind updating us on maybe either where you feel like levels are at entering this quarter and with, in particular, the down 17% industrial guidance for the third quarter?
 Does the rest of the year outlook assume that you get channel inventory back in line during the third quarter?
 Thank you.

 speaker

 Maybe I can take this question.
-During the second quarter, when we look at the distribution, evolution, we see that the POS were not improving.
-In general, we are not improving.
-We have seen some areas a little bit better, but in general not improving.
-So at the end, through that, we were shipping less to distribution and this is visible in the result, especially when we look at the industrial.
-But when we look at the level of inventory, when we look at the situation of inventory, I would say that is similar to the one exiting Q1.
-So I would say that still we don't see significant improvement in this respect, especially because let's say POS is not improving.
-Probably, let's say, we will see some mild improvement in Q3.
+You know, during the second quarter, when we look at the distribution, evolution, we see that the POS were not improving.
+In general, we're not improving.
+We have seen some areas a little bit better, but in general, not improving.
+So at the end, through that, we were shipping less to distribution and this is visible in the result especially when we look at the industrial but when we look at the level of inventory when we look at the situation of the inventory i would say that is similar to the one exiting q1 so i would say that still we don't see significant improvement in this respect especially because let's say pos is not improving Probably, let's say, we will see some mild improvement in Q3.
 Our expectation is to start to see some more material improvement moving inside Q4.
-But for the time being, the situation of inventory remains not particularly on the positive side, on the improvement in respect to the one that will have exiting Q1.
-But for what concern the inventory in our balance sheet, I can tell you that today, you see, we are in the range of 130 days.
-We will be most likely in Q3 similar at the end of Q3.
-We do not expect strong improvement during this quarter, notwithstanding the unused and the level of production has been reduced while we will start to see the benefit in Q4.
-In Q4, we expect to decrease in the range of least 10 days in average 10 days in respect to where we stand today.
+But for the time being, the situation of inventory remains, let's say, not particularly on the positive side of the improvement in respect to the one that we left exiting Q1.
+For what concern the inventory in our balance sheet I can tell you that Today you see we are in the range of 130 days Will be most likely in Q3 Similar at the end of Q3.
+We do not expect a strong improvement during this quarter and the level of production has been reduced, why will we start to see the benefit in Q4?
+In Q4, we expect, let's say, to decrease in the range of at least 10 days, an average of 10 days in respect to where we stand today.

 speaker